chiragtalsaniya/CRMNextApp-AutoParts/README.md

 A comprehensive auto parts dealer management system with CRM functionality and mobile app support.

+For an overview of the project structure, see [docs/architecture.md](docs/architecture.md).

 ## 🚀 Features

 ### Frontend (React + TypeScript)